Bello Sisqo

 Bello Abubakar Shariff, born on 1 November 1998, and known in the entertainment industry as Bello Sisqo, is a German singer, dancer, songwriter, and music director, originally from Maiduguri, Nigeria.
 Bello has choreographed and instructed dance for many of Ali Nuhu and Adam A. Zango's films.
 He later collaborated with the renowned Nigerian singer Chizo Germany on the song Fada Da Gaskiya.
 In 2024, Bello released the album Naija to Germany, featuring various artists such as DJ AB, Ali Jita, Ado Gwanja, and Umar M Shareef.
 He is currently a traditional Hausa dance tutor in Germany.

-Bello Sisqo has secured a major milestone in his career, signing an ambassadorship deal with luxury brand CRISTIANZEROTRE.
-This exciting partnership highlights his growing influence in music, fashion, and global pop culture.